Business & Computing

 Key Stage 3 Curriculum

-During Key Stage 3, students will develop their logical thinking skills and embed the programming constructs (sequencing, selection and iteration).
+During Key Stage 3, students will develop their logical thinking skills and embed the programming constructs (sequencing, selection and iteration) the concept of ‘input, process, output’ and also develop their programming design skills through an understanding of pseudocode.
 The programming constructs are part of the thread which runs through Key Stage 3.
-They will become confident users of ICT and will develop their problem solving skills through the use of abstraction and decomposition.
+They will become confident users of ICT and will develop their problem-solving skills through the use of abstraction and decomposition.

 They will follow the learning pathways with targets of Foundation, Secure and Extending and they will become confident users of technology by utilising ICT both ethically and responsibly and will attain a high level of digital literacy by the end of the key stage.